anchalgarg0-0/anchalgarg0-0/README.md

 - 👋 Hi, I’m @anchalgarg0-0
 - 👀 I’m interested in exploring and finding my interests.
 - 🌱 I’m currently learning Web Development and DSA.
-- 💞️ I’m looking to collaborate on anything actually as I am open to learning new things.
+- 💞️ I’m looking to collaborate on anything actually, as I am open to learning new things.
 - 📫 anchal8750@gmail.com

 <!---